 x Macabre mass- Several corpses that have merged together.
 While slightly more durable than a crawling corpse, they require more mass to be battle-capable.

-X Large abomination- The end result of mashing corpses together, large abominations can be extremely powerful combatants.
+X Large abomination- The end result of continually mashing corpses together, large abominations can be extremely powerful combatants.

 Ghosts and Wraiths